cylc/cylc-admin/docs/proposal-spawn-on-d.md

     its unsatisfied prerequisite

 **Automatic use of previous-flow outputs** is a possible future enhancement.
-- But it may be difficult
+- It may be difficult
   - Graph traversal is required to determine whether prerequisites can be satisfied within the new flow or not
-  - If not, we have to query the database for previous-flow outputs
-  - (and how to know when/if we can stop doing this?)
+  - If they can't, query the database for previous-flow outputs (and: how to know when/if we can stop doing this?)
-- The lack of this feature should be be a blocker for SoD
+- But I'm not convinced it is really needed, and in any case lack of this should be a blocker for SoD
-  - As-is this is still a massive improvement on SoS reflow! (less intervention is needed, and it is straightfoward and consistent)
+  - As-is this proposal is still a massive improvement on SoS reflow (less intervention is needed, and it is straightfoward and consistent)

 Semantically, SoD reflow as described here is really just a generalisation of "retriggering tasks within the same flow".
 This is not really fundamentally